edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 It’s not only the technical skills for data wrangling that are essential.
 Research-oriented data analysis implies an ability to use data to understand the world, and to help others do the same.
 The "expert data wrangler" presented above would thus also need:

-- Good "data judgement" (attention to detail, thoughtful tradeoffs between data quantity and quality, careful and systematic thinking in situations where there is no perfect solution);
+- good "data judgement" (attention to detail, thoughtful tradeoffs between data quantity and quality, careful and systematic thinking in situations where there is no perfect solution);
-- Very good knowledge of [data visualization principles and good practices](https://www.goodreads.com/shelf/show/data-visualization);
+- very good knowledge of [data visualization principles and good practices](https://www.goodreads.com/shelf/show/data-visualization);
-- A good understanding of [our work at Our World in Data](https://ten7.com/podcast/episode/edouard-mathieu-open-data-approach-solving-worlds-problems) and [our mission](https://ourworldindata.org/problems-and-progress);
+- a good understanding of [our work at Our World in Data](https://ten7.com/podcast/episode/edouard-mathieu-open-data-approach-solving-worlds-problems) and [our mission](https://ourworldindata.org/problems-and-progress);
-- Fluency in English;
+- fluency in English;
-- Strong experience with importing, transforming, and maintaining datasets for other users.
+- strong experience with importing, transforming, and maintaining datasets for other users.

 This last skill can seem difficult to showcase if you've recently graduated.
 But its presence here doesn't mean that you need to have worked for a large company before.
 We love to hear from people who maintain open-source datasets on important subjects.
 Highly-valued applications also include candidates who have worked with some of our key sources ([WDI](https://datatopics.worldbank.org/world-development-indicators/), [SDG](https://unstats.un.org/sdgs), [UNWPP](https://population.un.org/wpp/), [GBD](http://www.healthdata.org/gbd/data)…).